petekaroon/CryptoTrack/setup-guide.md

 Steps for setting up in local development:

-1. Create a postgreSQL database with tables from `./db/schema.sql`
+1. Create a postgreSQL database with schema from `./db/schema.sql`

 2. Add a `.env` file to the project root folder with the following information
 ```